 Board of Directors

-Michael Barnes PSM, Chairperson
+Michael Barnes PSM

 Mr Barnes assumed the role of Chairperson when he became Acting Under Treasurer in the Department of Treasury in 2014.
 Mr Barnes was appointed Under Treasurer in 2015.
 As Under Treasurer, he is the principal economic and financial policy adviser to the Government of Western Australia.
 He is also the Chairperson of WATC’s People and Remuneration Committee.
 Prior to joining the Department of Treasury in 1997, Mr Barnes worked in the Commonwealth Treasury, where he commenced his career as a graduate in 1992.
 Mr Barnes holds a Bachelor of Business degree with Honours in Economics, and was awarded a Public Service Medal in the June 2020 Queen’s Birthday Honours for outstanding public service to State government finances in Western Australia.

 Mr Court was appointed to the Board as Deputy Chairperson in July 2017.
 Mr Court was appointed Deputy Under Treasurer in September 2016, which followed more than five years as the Executive Director of the Department of Treasury’s Economic business unit.
-Mr Court joined the Department of Treasury in 1997, after working in the Department of Foreign Affairs and Trade, the Commonwealth Treasury and the London Underground Ltd. Mr Court is a member of the Government’s Energy Transformation Taskforce, the Bankwest Curtin Economic Centre Advisory Board, and is a non-executive director of Horizon Power.
+Mr Court joined the Department of Treasury in 1997, after working in the Department of Foreign Affairs and Trade, the Commonwealth Treasury and the London Underground Ltd. Mr Court is a member of the Government’s Energy Transformation Taskforce and the Bankwest Curtin Economic Centre Advisory Board, and is a non-executive director of Horizon Power.

-Ms Hobson was appointed to the Board as a Director in February 2020 and is the Chairperson of the Audit Committee and a member of the People and Remuneration Committee.
-She is a Risk Consulting Partner at RSM in Perth.
+Ms Hobson was appointed as a Director in February 2020 and is the Chairperson of the Audit Committee and a member of the People and Remuneration Committee.
+Ms Hobson is a Risk Consulting Partner at RSM in Perth.
 Ms Hobson has over 20 years of internal and external audit and risk consulting experience, as well as gaining commercial experience as Finance Manager of a large funds management organisation.
-Ms Hobson has worked extensively with clients in the public and private sectors, providing audit, enterprise risk management and governance services, internal controls reviews and process redesign, regulatory and financial targeted reviews and Sarbanes‑Oxley control reviews.
-Ms Hobson’s industry experience covers government, utilities, not‑for-profit, financial services and manufacturing.
+Ms Hobson has worked extensively with clients in the public and private sectors, providing audit, enterprise risk management and governance services, internal controls reviews and process redesign, regulatory and financial targeted reviews, and Sarbanes-Oxley control reviews.
+Ms Hobson’s industry experience covers government, utilities, not-for-profit, financial services and manufacturing.
 Ms Hobson is passionate about understanding how an organisation’s culture impacts on its performance and conformance.
 Ms Hobson is on the council for the WA Chapter of the Institute of Internal Auditors and on the Arts Festival Committee at Newman College.

 Susan Murphy AO